AICONSlab/MIRACL/docs/tutorials/clar_reg/clar_reg.md

 $ miracl flow reg_clar
 ```

----
+Choose the input tiff folder with the auto fluorescence channel from the

-First choose the input tiff folder with the auto fluorescence channel:
+pop-up menu:

 ![](../tiff_to_nii/tiff_to_nii2.png)